shincyshnz/movie-cms/README.md

 ## Add Genre Page
 Users can add Genre in this page.
 The Details are stored as a seperate collection in MongoDb.
 The list of Genres are also provided with edit and delete option.

+## Watch Later Page
+Users can add movies to watch later page.
+A watch button on dashboard when clicked add movies to watch later list and you can view watch later movie list in this page.
+Users can remove watch later movies by clicking delete button in the watch later page.

+## Register
+Users can register to TMDB application using email.
+Once registered you can access the site using your email and password.
+The hashed-password created using bcrypt and user email are stored in user collection.

+## Login
+Users can login to TMDB application using email and password.
+JWT is used for authentication.

 # Technologies used
 - React
 - Express